– 9 min read

 “The more structured a piece of content is, the better a candidate it is for AI content generation: it’s all about rules.
 It’s all about prediction,” said Roy.
 “You take a product description — there are very set rules around it; there’s certain terms that take priority over others.
 So it felt like the perfect candidate.”

-To ensure that Writer’s CoWrite AI would output content in Adore Me’s “spirited wingwoman” brand voice, they provided tens of thousands of samples to serve as training data.
+To ensure that Writer’s generative AI would output content in Adore Me’s “spirited wingwoman” voice, they provided tens of thousands of samples to serve as training data.
 “We’ve had years of copy, email, subject lines, Facebook ads, all written in this voice,” said Roy.

 After training their custom model, they did extensive testing to see if using AI-generated copy for their product descriptions would affect their conversion rates — and as it turns out, there was no detectable impact on conversion rates.
 “That lack of anything notable was actually the best possible outcome,” said Roy.